gradealabs/proxy-store/README.md

-The difference between `mapStoreToValues` and `mapStoreToMethods` is that `mapStoreToValues` is mandatory and is used to inject props into the target component that will cause a re-render in a pure component, while `mapStoreToMethods` is used to inject props into the target component, but only on mount.
+The difference between `mapStoreToValues` and `mapStoreToMethods` is that `mapStoreToValues` is mandatory and is used to inject props into the target component that could cause a re-render if different in a pure component, while `mapStoreToMethods` is used to inject props into the target component, but only on mount, so that new values don't cause a re-render in a pure component.

 You could technically define functions in `mapStoreToValues`, but inline functions created within `mapStoreToValues` will cause re-renders in a pure component.